cnord/doc-security-center/english/11-database-wizard.md

 Restoring the database from a backup can only be performed on the computer on which the complete installation of the Security Center software was performed.

-Before restoring the database from a backup, stop all modules of the Security Center, including the “Event manager” module.
+Before restoring the database from a backup, stop all modules of the Security Center, including the "Event manager" module.

 The version of the database from which the restore is performed does not matter: immediately after the restore, the "Database wizard" module will check the version of the recovered data and, if necessary, perform the update.